What is Communication?

 A Leader’s Role in Communication

 Leaders play a key role in encouraging open communication in the workplace.
 They set the example for how to talk about safety.
-To promote open communication, leaders can:
+Leaders can:

 Safety Communication